hboeglen/test_l552_bng2a1/readme.md

 * Serial port connected to ST-LINK is LPUART1

 Do not forget to allow debug messages in the serial console by enabling BLE2_DEBUG and BLUENRG2_DEBUG in bluenrg_conf.h (in BlueNRG_2/Target).
+Also, take care of jumper J14 on the X-NUCLEO-BNRG2A1 which has to be on 1-2.

 This application contains an example which shows how to implement proprietary Bluetooth Low Energy profiles.
 The communication is done using a STM32 Nucleo board and a Smartphone with BTLE.